aniketrajnish/me/index.md

 <img class="profile-picture" src="20210725200030740.jpg">

-I’m a sophomore and the secretary of the game development club at IIT Gandhinagar ([DigiS IIT Gandhinagar](https://www.instagram.com/digis_iitgn/)).
+I’m a junior undergraduate at IIT Gandhinagar.
 I’m into developing games, VFX, editing videos, computer graphics, and simulations.
 I’ve mentioned some of my work below.
 If you want the source code/ build of any of these you can contact me!
 (Few of them are available  on my [Github](https://github.com/aniketrajnish))
 ## Skills

 Type | List